I'll try to elaborate a bit and post my source files, so anyone can try it if he has access to a printer.

 Software & Sources

-I tired to keep everything fairly modular, models on top and geometry settings for different key rows should be easily modifiable.
+I tried to keep everything fairly modular, models on top and geometry settings for different key rows should be easily modifiable.
 Guess you wouldn't want a key like this anywhere else though.

 It's all open source software, so you can easily play with the existing model inside OpenSCAD.
 If you start from scratch you probably want to use a professional CAD application if you happen to have one available to you.